h2oai/steam/scoring-service-builder/README.md

 # H2O Scoring Service Builder
 This is a service that can
 1. Compile the Pojo and build a Jar file from a Pojo and a gen-model file
-2. Compile the Pojo and build a War file that is a service from a Pojo, gen-model and another Jar file.
-You can run the war file in Jetty, Tomcat, etc.
+2. Compile the Pojo and build a War file that is a service from a Pojo, gen-model.
+You can then run the war file in Jetty, Tomcat, etc.
 ## How to Build

 `./gradlew build